Giuseppe Tatarella

-Giuseppe Tatarella, better known as Pinuccio Tatarella, (17 September 1935 – 8 February 1999) was an Italian politician who served as deputy prime minister in the first cabinet of Silvio Berlusconi from 1994 to 1995.
+Giuseppe Tatarella (17 September 1935 – 8 February 1999), also known as Pinuccio Tatarella, was an Italian politician who served as deputy prime minister in the first cabinet of Silvio Berlusconi from 1994 to 1995.

 Early life and education

 Tatarella was born in Cerignola, Apulia, in 1935.
 He held a law degree.

 Career

 Tatarella was a lawyer and journalist.
-He worked for the local branches of neo-fascist Italian Social Movement party, which was launched by Benito Mussolini's followers in 1946 based on his strong nationalistic ideals.
-In the 1960s he launched the weekly Puglia D'Oggi (Italian: Puglia Today).
+He worked for the local branches of the Italian Social Movement (MSI), a neo-fascist party that was launched by Benito Mussolini's followers in 1946 based on his strong nationalistic ideals.
+In the 1960s, he launched the weekly Puglia d'Oggi (Puglia Today).
 In 1970, he became a member of the Puglia regional council.
-In 1979, he was first elected to the Parliament and retained his seat until 1999.

-Tatarella was among the cofounders of National Alliance (AN) that was established in January 1994.
+In 1979, he was first elected to the Italian Parliament and retained his seat until 1999.
+Tatarella was among the co-founders of National Alliance (AN) in January 1994.
 He became one of its senior member.
-The party was the continuation of the Italian Social Movement.
+The party was the continuation of the MSI.
 He served as floor leader of the AN at the parliament for a long time.
 In 1996, he took over the Il Roma, a Naples-based daily, and served as its editor until 1999.

-He was appointed deputy prime minister to the first cabinet of Silvio Berlusconi, which was the first right-wing cabinet of Italy after World War II, on 10 May 1994.
-He also served as minister of post and telecommunications in the same cabinet and was one of four AN members in the Berlusconi's first cabinet.
-However, only his appointment was regarded as significant.
-Indeed he was surnamed minister of harmony.
+Tatarella was appointed deputy prime minister to the first Berlusconi government, which was the first right-wing cabinet of Italy after World War II, on 10 May 1994.
+He also served as Minister of Post and Telecommunications.
+Although he was one of four AN members in the same cabinet, only Tatarella's appointment was regarded as significant, and he was surnamed the minister of harmony.
 Tatarella was in office until 1995.
-He also won his seat from Bari in the elections held on 22 April 1996.
-In January 1997, he was named as the head of a parliamentary subcommittee, named form of government.
-It was one of four subcommittees that constituted a bicameral committee of parliament set up to discuss the institutional reorganization of Italy.
+He also won his seat from Bari in the 1996 Italian general election.
+In January 1997, he was named as the head of a parliamentary subcommittee.
+It was one of four subcommittees that constituted a bicameral committee of Parliament set up to discuss the institutional reorganization of Italy.